ArtOfSpeculation/js-password-generator/README.md

 This **Password Generator** makes it easy to create a randomized password with various degrees of complexity.

 ## USAGE
-To generate a password, simply click on the **Generate Password** button and respond to the prompts.
+To generate a password, visit https://artofspeculation.github.io/js-password-generator/, click on the **Generate Password** button and respond to the prompts.

 You will be asked: